-The Jackie Robinson statue in Coney Island was defaced with racial slurs and swastikas on Wednesday.
-(AP)
+Jackie Robinson statue in Brooklyn defaced with swastikas, racial slurs

 The Jackie Robinson statue outside the Coney Island stadium of the New York Mets' minor league team the Brooklyn Cyclones was found defaced with swastikas and racial slurs on Wednesday morning, according to the New York Daily News.